TrossenRobotics/unitree_b1_docs/_sources/specifications.rst

 *   2x8PIN Gigabit Ethernet Interface+12V Power Supply+485/CAN (Pass-through) Interface:

     1. Total number of interfaces: 8 (2x8PIN waterproof interfaces)
-    2. Gigabit Ethernet: 1 channel is connected to the robot dog Mini PC, 7 channels are connected to external
+    2. Gigabit Ethernet: 1 channel is connected to the robot Mini PC, 7 channels are connected to external
     3. Power Output: 12V x 7 channels, 10A electric current in total (same path as external power supply)
     4. 485/CAN (Pass-through): 3-Interface CHA channel 485/CAN, 3-interface CHB channel 485/CAN

 *   Type-C USB2.0 Interface:

     1. Total number of interfaces: 6 interfaces (Type-C waterproof interface)
-    2. 7-channel USB-HUB: The generatrix is connected to the robot dog MINIPC.
+    2. 7-channel USB-HUB: The generatrix is connected to the robot Mini PC.
 5 channels are connected to the external; 2 channels are connected to 2 groups of USB, and then transfer to 485 (or CAN) Pass-through modules: CHA/CHB
     3. Power output: 5V/1A x 5 channels (USB power supply is independent of external power supply)

 *   XT30(2+2) power supply +485/CAN (Pass-through) interface: